-The least-cost network presented in Section 4 implements the cheapest network that connects the cities which would fulfill the criteria of the Chinese NEN.
+The least-cost network presented in Section 4 implements the cheapest network that connects with bilateral links the cities which would fulfill the criteria of the Chinese NEN.
 The advantage of this network is that it represents an objective way to replicate the Chinese policy.
 The disadvantage is that it has some features that we do not observe in reality.
 In particular, there are some cities which are relatively close but not directly connected.
 The reason for this is that the Kruskal algorithm has as its only objective to connect all cities in the cheapest way.
 It does not take into account that a connection between two cities which are already part of the network could be made in order to further reduce transport costs.
-This is particularly evident when considering the "loose" ends in Figure 9.
+This is particularly evident when considering the "loose ends" in Figure 9.

 In order to evaluate the effect of networks that are closer to those we observe in reality, I construct two alternative counterfactual networks.
 I first "close" the network of Figure 9 by adding connections between the loose ends.
 This network is shown in Figure 14.
-The results suggest that replacing the GQ with this counterfactual network would increase income by 1.9 - 2.8 percent, roughly 0.5 percentage points more than the least-cost network.
+The results suggest that replacing the GQ with this counterfactual network would increase light by 1.9 - 2.8 percent, roughly 0.5 percentage points more than the least-cost network.
 For a second counterfactual network, I exploit that the Chinese policy not only specified which types of cities should be connected, but also how (World Bank, 2007b).
 More precisely, the policy stated that the cities with a population above 500,000 and state capitals should be connected in a network that consists of rays spreading out from the capital city Beijing and with horizontal and vertical corridors.
 I apply this approach to India by connecting the targeted cities with rays from Delhi and horizontal and vertical connections, while the precise routes of these connections are again determined by the terrain.
 I follow the rough rule that the number of connections should be proportional to the total land area of the two countries, thus making about three times fewer rays and corridors in India than in China.
 The resulting network is illustrated in Figure 15.
 This network resembles the actually built NEN and is significantly denser than the least-cost network proposed in Section 4.
-It is therefore not surprising that this network generates large gains when replacing the GQ.
-The estimated effects are between 3.3 and 4.9 percent.
-The gains correspond to between USD 30 and 44 billion, while the estimated construction costs of this network amount to USD 31 billion.43 This result is consistent with the finding for the least-cost network that there may be some net gains but that they are not necessarily large.
-However, the maybe more important implication is again due to the distributional effect.
+It is therefore not surprising that this network generates large benefits when replacing the GQ.
+The estimated effects on light are between 3.3 and 4.9 percent.
+The benefits correspond to between USD 12 and 18 billion, while the estimated construction costs of this network amount to USD 31 billion.53 This result is qualitatively consistent with the finding for the least-cost network that there are benefits over the first decade, but these are not sufficiently large to fully cover the costs.
+However, an important implication is again due to the distributional effect.
 As is shown in Figure 16, some of the largest gains are precisely in those regions which previously experienced low growth.